franckLdx/GraphqlSwapi/README.md

 **Queries**
 * starships: Starships list
-* starshipByName: List of the starships whith has a name that contains the given name (empty if no match, search is not case sensitive)
+* starshipsByName: List of the starships whith has a name that contains the given name (empty if no match, search is not case sensitive)

 ## Vehicle